pawelgrzybek/pawelgrzybek.com/content/posts/2025-10-31-top-picks-2025-october/index.md

 summary: "The inner workings of OT protocol, CSS anchor positioning use cases, big React announcements, some goodies for NeoVim fans, a documentary about Vite, an incredible interview and some more.
 Have fun!"
 ---

 Howdy y'all, I hope your October was not as hectic as mine.
 Mine was ridiculous!
+It's been a super hardworking year overall, and I'm looking forward to a trip with my family at the end of the year.
+We are going to spend December in Sri Lanka, so if you have any tips and recommendations, ping me on [Mastodon](https://mastodon.social/@pawelgrzybek), [Bluesky](https://bsky.app/profile/pawelgrzybek.com), [LinkedIn](https://www.linkedin.com/in/pgrzybek/) or in the comments section below.

 I found some time not to neglect my monthly routine, and I prepared for you a few links that I really liked in the past month.
 As always, a music recommendation is waiting for you below, although I would love to have a different trigger to talk about today's artist.
 Enjoy the read.

 ---